 In Italy they call it Ora Blu.
 In Germany they call it Blaue Stunde.
 In Spain it’s called La Hora Azul.
 And in France, it’s L’Heure Bleue.
 Technically, it’s at early dawn or at dusk when the indirect light takes on a predominantly deep blue hue due to the diffusion of the shorter wavelength of blue light compared with the comparatively longer wavelength of red light.
 Personally, I really don’t care about understanding the scientific explanation, I simply accept it as a magical time of day and just sit back and enjoy it.

 It typically lasts for about thirty minutes and occurs just before the sun rises and right after it dips below the horizon and is at its most effective when the sun is rising or setting behind a body of water where the sky and sea merge together.
 The unique light of the so-called “Blue Hour” is revered by both artists and photographers, who refer to it as the “sweet light”.
 It is also celebrated in song.
 Joan Osbourne laments that “Good Times Don’t Last Forever” in Rodney Crowell’s “When the Blue Hour Comes.”
 In “L’Heure Bleue,” Françoise Hardy sings “Où tout devient plus beau, plus doux, plus lumineux” (where everything becomes more beautiful, softer, brighter).
 And Bing Crosby famously sang about “When the blue of the night meets the gold of the Day.”
 There’s even a perfume by Guerlain called L’Heure Bleue.
 In France it’s referred to as the hour of confusion, the in-between time when it’s neither day nor night; a time when people are tempted by the forces of nature to do mischief.
-But for me there’s no confusion or mischief about it, it’s just a wonderful time, especially for dining al fresco.
+But for me there’s no confusion or mischief about it, it’s just a wonderful time of the day, especially for dining al fresco.